pricecomstock/pricecomstock.com/_portfolio/3_project.markdown

 ---
 layout: post
-title: Project
+title: powerrank.io
-description: a project that redirects to another website
+description: a web app to find out what is the best
 img:
 redirect: https://unsplash.com
-tags: [comedy, development]
+tags: [development]
 ---

 Every project has a beautiful feature shocase page.
 It's easy to include images, in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.